HIVE-MIND COLLECTIVISM, A Philosophical-Ideological Theoretical System

 It must be noted that some indigenous people do not support this ideology because they desire sovereignty, supreme power, and control over specific territories; they are colonizers and supremacists.
 However, sovereignty by definition contradicts what the indigenous voices cited here have actually said.
 The words of Chief Seattle, Chief Joseph, Black Elk, Sitting Bull, Rebecca Adamson, and others are universal claims, not territorial briefs.
 Anyone familiar with the term colonizer knows that supreme power, control, and stewardship can be corrupted regardless of who holds them.
 Indigenous people who wish to preserve their culture should share and spread it among the collective.
 Anything that divides humanity is harmful and must be regulated or abolished.

 What Chief Joseph of Nez Perce said about the white man, applies to all people.
-"If the white man wants to live in peace with the Indian, he can live in peace.
+'If the white man wants to live in peace with the Indian, he can live in peace.
 There need be no trouble.
 Treat all men alike.
 Give them all the same law.
 Give them all an even chance to live and grow.
 All men were made by the same Great Spirit Chief.
 They are all brothers.
 The earth is the mother of all people, and all people should have equal rights upon it.
-You might as well expect all rivers to run backward as that any man who was born a free man should be contented penned up and denied liberty to go where he pleases."
+You might as well expect all rivers to run backward as that any man who was born a free man should be contented penned up and denied liberty to go where he pleases.'
 Equal rights includes say and stewardship.

 In a melting pot, the goal is to become one, but that does not mean maintaining separate things that create division, chauvinism, and supremacy.
 Thomas Banyacya and others called for oneness, not division.